 3. Changes in eating behaviour

 If you notice your cat eating less, this should be an immediate red flag – especially if it continues for 24 hours or more.
-Cats like their routine, in particular when it comes to food, so any deviation could be a sign of pain (such as tooth) or sickness (such as infections, kidney or liver problems).
+Cats like their routine, especially when it comes to food, so any deviation could be a sign of pain or sickness, from toothache and infections to kidney or liver problems.

 4. Weight loss

-Get into the habit of weighing your cat monthly.
+Getting into the habit of weighing your cat monthly will help you spot any changes.
 The easiest way is to stand on the scale, note your weight and then step on with your cat.
 The difference is their weight.

 Look for any muscle wasting along the spine (you will feel the spine more prominently) or ribs that become more noticeable and palpable.

-Of course, you may just have a sprightly cat who uses up more energy than they eat, but it could be due to a sore mouth, kidney disease (again), nausea or even related to an overactive thyroid (in this case your cat will be eating well).
-Regardless, weight loss is not to be ignored and you should see your vet.
+Of course, you may just have a sprightly cat who uses up more energy than they eat, but it could be due to a sore mouth, kidney disease, nausea or an overactive thyroid (in this case your cat will be eating well).
+Regardless, weight loss is not to be ignored and should be checked by a vet.

 5. Sleeping more